MohdSharik99/Predicting_critical_temperature_of_supeconductors/Readme.md

 .gitignore
 The .gitignore file includes the following:

+markdown
+Copy code
 .ipynb_checkpoints/
 __pycache__/
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+Acknowledgments
-Special thanks to all the contributors and the open-source community for their invaluable support and resources.
+Thanks to all the contributors and the open-source community for their invaluable support and resources.

-This `README.md` provides an overview of the project, including setup instructions, usage, configuration details, and an explanation of the project structure.
-Adjust the details to better fit your specific project requirements as needed.
+Arduino
+Copy code

+Make sure to replace placeholders like `https://github.com/MohdSharik99/Predicting_Critical_Temperatu